alexksh2/Heart-Disease-Predictive-Diagnosis-R/README.md

 ![UDMI_Cardiovascular-Disease](https://github.com/alexksh2/Heart_Disease_Predictive_Diagnosis/assets/138288828/575e295e-984a-4fc9-9acd-7eb3f4c85f71)

 # The Dataset
-This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
-The "target" field refers to the presence of heart disease in the patient.
-It is integer valued 0 = no disease and 1 = disease.

 __Content__ <br>
 This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
 The "target" field refers to the presence of heart disease in the patient.
 It is integer valued 0 = no disease and 1 = disease. <br>